 - Inkwell – For a classic black-and-white image, use Inkwell.
 You will instantly make a simple portrait look elegant with this filter.

 5. Lock exposure and focus on your iPhone.
-Before taking a photo on your iPhone, try this simple trick.
-Tap and hold on your screen over the part of the image you would like to focus on, then release your finger so your phone goes to “AE/AF Lock.”
+Before taking an iPhone picture, try this simple trick.
+Tap and hold your screen over the part of the image you would like to focus on, then release your finger so your phone goes to “AE/AF Lock.”
 This will ensure your iPhone’s camera will continue to focus on the subject you selected, even if you move the camera.

 6. Use your flash the right way.
 You don’t want to look like a ghost in your Valentine’s Day photos, so use your camera’s flash function only when absolutely necessary.
 If/when you use the flash, take a few steps back to avoid washing out the subject in your photo.

 7. Remember the rule of thirds.
 When capturing photos, follow this helpful guideline: divide the composition of the potential photo with three horizontal lines (evenly spaced apart), then imagine two vertical lines that intersect the horizontal lines for a total of nine squares.
 Important elements of your photo should be near (or on) these lines and their points of intersection.

 Do you have any Valentine’s Day photoshoot ideas or favorite romantic locations?
 Let us know in the comments below!